g-farrow/boto3_batch_utils/clients/sqs/fifo.md

 ```

 #### Uniqueness
-When a record is submitted to the SQS Standard client using `submit_payload` it is checked for uniqueness.
+When a record is submitted to the SQS FIFO client using `submit_payload` it is checked for uniqueness.
 The record
 will only be accepted if it is considered unique.
 Uniqueness criteria for this client are:
 * The message's `message_deduplication_id` does not match a `message_deduplication_id` of any of the messages in the
 list of records pending dispatch.
 > *Note*: This is different to the SQS _Standard_ client which instead uses a message's `message_id`.

+For more information, refer to the **Message Deduplication Id** section above.

 ---------------------------
 [Back to main page](https://g-farrow.github.io/boto3_batch_utils)